psychstatistics/ma_shiny/README.md

 * Provide the code used for the meta-analysis and plots for offline use
 * Allow users to download the figures

 Please let us know if find any errors.
+Thanks!